HeRAMS-WHO/herams-backend/docs/index.rst

 In case you forgot your password, the instruction below will guide through the steps to reset your password.

-1. Go to`https://herams.org <https://herams.org>`_  in either FireFox or Chrome
+1. Open the link `https://herams.org <https://herams.org>`_ in your browser.

+.. tip:: It is strongly recommended to either user FireFox or Chrome.

-2. On the sign in page, click the `reset password <https://herams.org/user/forgot/>`_ link located just below the password field.
+2. On the sign in page, click the `reset password <https://herams.org/user/forgot/>`_ link located below the password field.
 3. Enter your email address in the top field.
 4. Below the email field, you will see an image similar to this one: |captcha|
+5. Enter the the characters displayed into the field below the image.
+6. Click the |submit| button.
+7. You will receive an email with a password reset link.
+Click the link to open the password rest page.

 .. |captcha| image:: media/img/img_captcha.png
    :alt: HeRAMS Login
-   :height: 20px
+   :height: 1.3em

-5. Enter the the characters displayed into the field below the image.
-6. Click the |submit| button
+   :align: top

 .. |submit| image:: media/img/bt_submit_en.png
    :height: 1.3em

-7. You will receive an email with a password reset link. click the link to open the password rest page.
+   :align: top

-.. note:: If you did not receive this email, please ceck your spam or bulk email folders.
+.. note:: If you did not receive this email within a few minutes, check your spam folder.

 7. In the page that opens, enter your new password.
 8. Click the |submit| button to confirm your new password.